-Ask 10 golfers how high they tee up the ball with their driver, and you'll probably get a handful of different answers.
+How high should a golfer tee up the ball with their driver?
+Ask a variety of golfers, and you'll probably get a handful of different answers.
 Golfers don't all tee up the ball at the same height -- high or low -- with the driver in hand.

 On the grand scale of golfers, most golfers would probably say they prefer to tee the ball up higher than lower with a driver.
 Lots of golfers believe that only by hitting up on the ball -- one teed up higher -- that they'll be able to get a launch angle that will maximize distance.
 That's not really true, but it makes a nice visual target for a lot of players.